Back to Insights

 • This shift has seen a greater number of CFO find a pathway to CEO roles.

-If you are currently recruiting for CFO or looking to step up, it’s important to understand how finance leadership is evolving.
-Here Siobhan explains why this shift is happening; what to look for in a strategic CFO; and how to perform this role effectively.
+If you are currently recruiting for a CFO or looking to step up into the role, it’s important to understand how finance leadership is evolving.
+This article explores why this shift is happening, what to look for in a strategic CFO, and how to perform this role effectively.

-Unlike traditional CFO roles, the Strategic CFO role has evolved to be more forward-looking and advisory in nature.
-In a recent report, Deloitte1 described the Strategic CFO as advancing an organisation and improving its competitive position, by identifying what’s holding it back and using finance to move it forward.
+Unlike traditional CFO roles, the Strategic CFO is more forward-looking and advisory in nature.
+In a recent report, Deloitte described the Strategic CFO as advancing an organisation and improving its competitive position by identifying what’s holding it back and using finance to move it forward.

 To achieve this, CFOs must: